 As the road rises you will see that a restaurant has been established over the entrance to the tunnel (1) where customers may watch boats passing below.
 Maida Hill tunnel was the first to be built on the canal.
 It had no towpath and so canal boats had to be 'legged' through.
 Legging meant that the bargee, or a 'legger' (a tough specialist who did nothing else but this work), would lie on his back and push the boat through the tunnel using his legs and feet.
 It appears much of the work may have been done by direct labour under the immediate supervision of James Morgan, the canal engineer, but Daniel Pritchard, a contractor who successfully completed a number of canal tunnels, is credited by some authorities as being responsible for the one under Maida Hill.
-At approximately 270 yards it was not particularly long, and, probably, similar techniques were involved in building the Hincaster, which is also credited to Pritchard, on the Lancaster Canal a few years later.
+At approximately 270 yards it was not particularly long, and, probably, similar techniques were involved in building the Hincaster, which is also credited to Pritchard, on the Tewitfield to Kendal section of the Lancaster Canal, a few years later.
 Gangs started digging at both ends and met in the middle, the Lancaster Gazette reporting in November 1817 that a breakthrough had just been made in the ‘extensive perforation’.

 We will follow the route of thousands of weary horses and walk over Maida Hill.
 Our route is not as intriguing as the horse path (2) over Hincaster’s ‘extensive perforation’ (a tunnel that was nearly 400 yards long), but interesting none the less.

 Crossing Edgware Road, which officially started life as Watling Street almost two thousand years ago during the Roman occupation, will bring us into NW8 and we must walk along Aberdeen Place.
 A bike rack stands close to the junction, housing bicycles for rent.
 A transport innovation introduced in July 2010, initially nicknamed the Boris bike (3) (after Boris Johnson, the mayor of London at that time) has been a great success with the public.
-On the towpath the bikes seemed favoured by young couples having a day out rather than intense commuters determined to get to work, or home, within a strict, self imposed target time.
+Initially, on the towpath, the bikes seemed favoured by young couples having a day out rather than intense commuters determined to get to work, or home, within a strict, self imposed target time.

 A little way along Aberdeen Place there is another blue plaque, this time erected by English Heritage, to Guy Gibson.
 Gibson was a much decorated, Second World War pilot best remembered for leading the raid on the Moehne and Eder dams, which were breached by the use of the 'bouncing bomb'.
 He did not live to see the end of the struggle with Nazism, to which he made such an outstanding contribution, as he was killed in an air crash the following year.
 He was 26.

-If the access gate is open and you decide to use the towpath walk under the cormorant (5) and down to canal level.
+If the access gate is open and you decide to use the towpath, walk under the cormorant (5) and down to canal level.
 You will immediately see why the ‘Upside Down’ house got its name.
 It is unusual to have a front door at the top of a house.The canal is wider than normal here, as it was once a busy place where commercial traffic would serve the long-gone railway freight yards behind Marylebone station.
 As the canal developed it was widened at many places to allow for the transhipment of cargo and some companies had their own small 'lay-byes' to allow boats to moor in a way that would not impede passing traffic.

 Proceeding along the towpath will take you through a residential area (and which should be respected as such) where most craft are moored at right angles to the bank and concrete humps prevent fast cycling.
+In fact cycling of any kind is discouraged.
 The high retaining wall and the abundant, cared for plantings give the section a pleasantly rural feel (6).
 Here is a garden shed, there a boat turned into a large flower container, whilst bags of compost lie beside small stacks of smokeless fuel (not a lump of sea coal or Staffordshire to be seen).
-In the Spring this section is, in my view, probably the most attractive part of the whole canal.
+In the spring this section is, in my view, probably the most attractive part of the whole canal.
 When the section ends at another interesting gateway the canal suddenly seems dull, for the modern railway bridges are charmless, but the monotony does not last.
 Given that the Regents Canal is less than nine miles long it must offer, mile for mile, variations in the cityscape that few other waterways can match and within a couple of hundred yards you will arrive at the edge of Regents Park.
 As you walk this stretch keep an eye out for the Lord's Cricket Ground plaque, erected by the MCC .

 Paddington to Camden Lock